openharmony/docs/en/application-dev/ipc/ipc-rpc-development-guideline.md

    ]
    ```

-   In addition, the refbase implementation on which IPC/RPC depends is stored in **//utils**.
-Add the dependency on the Utils source code.
+   The refbase implementation on which IPC/RPC depends is in **//utils**.
+Add the dependency on Utils.

    ```
    external_deps = [